Last Updated on March 9, 2021 by Julia Wilson

 - Feline diabetes – Endocrine disorder caused when the body doesn’t produce enough insulin or the cells are unable to respond to insulin, starving the cells of glucose.

-- Hyperthyroidism – Usually caused by a hormone-producing benign tumour of the thyroid gland.
+- Hyperthyroidism – Caused by a hormone-producing benign tumour of the thyroid gland.

 - Kidney disease – This may be chronic or acute.
 Acute kidney disease can occur if your cat has ingested a toxin.
 Chronic kidney disease is common in middle-aged to senior cats as a slow and gradual decline in kidney function occurs.